tomer-yechiel/pino-sentry-transport/README.md

   },
 });
 ```
-if log contain error, it will send to sentry using captureException if not it will use captureMessage
+if log contain error, it will send to sentry using captureException if not it will use captureMessage.